DanGoss4394/git_homework/homework.md

 ### Stash / Branches / Merging

-- Create a new branch called stash-practice
-- On line three add a second console.log() to your index.js file
-- Stash your changes and swap back over to the master branch
-- Add a new file called new-file.py
-- Add a print('hello') to this file
-- Add, commit and push that up to github
+x Create a new branch called stash-practice x On line three add a second console.log() to your index.js file x Stash your changes and swap back over to the master branch x Add a new file called new-file.py x Add a print('hello') to this file x Add, commit and push that up to github
 - Swap back to your stash-practice branch
 - Bring back your stashed changes
 - Don't forget to clear your stash